 - Are there feet on the desk and a casual vibe or well-polished pros with pressed suits on?

-- Do you find that most turnover is due to lack of skills, or lack of cultural fit?
-If you aren't currently using performance management software to track this, start!
+- Do you find that most turnover is due to a lack of skills or a lack of cultural fit?
+How are you positioning your culture in interviews to ensure the right picture is drawn for candidates?

-- Does anything about your company’s recruiting practices reflect the culture?
-(Job descriptions, the career page, social sharing, culture fit interviews, etc).
+- Does anything about your company’s recruiting practices—job descriptions, your career page, social sharing, etc—reflect the culture?

-Defining, building, maintaining and communicating the company culture can be tough when you’re starting from the ground up, and perhaps even worse when you’re attempting to pivot.
+Defining, building, and communicating the company culture can be challenging.
 Start by defining who you are and what you want to get accomplished.
 You can do so by downloading our Goal-Driven Whitepaper!